 With each book you add to a series, you can theoretically grow your revenue exponentially.
 Every new reader you attract doesn’t just buy one of your books: they buy three or five or fifteen of them.

-Extra reading: “How I become a self-publishing millionaire” (interview)
+Extra reading: “How I became a self-publishing millionaire” (interview)

 Create secondary revenue streams

 Movie theatres famously make a loss on their ticket sales… but they make it all up at the concession stand.
 If you’ve got a captive audience who love your book, what else can you do with them?
 Non-fiction authors regularly tell their readers if you’ve enjoyed my book on meditation, why not buy my online course on Yoga or join me on my (paid) annual retreat to an ashram in Bakersfield?

 This can be a bit trickier for novelists, but you can always have an online store where you sell totes and t-shirts related to your book.
 There’s no shame in it: if you want the time to write full-time, you need to find a way to pay the bills.